Société des gens de lettres: History

 In 1837, Louis Denoyers brought together a number of editors and writers to discuss founding a society for authors.
 The society was legally founded on 18 January 1838.
 Writers involved in the original founding included George Sand, Honoré de Balzac, Victor Hugo, and Alexandre Dumas.

 The society was recognised in France as an establishment in the public interest by a decree of 10 December 1891.

 Since 1928, the SGDLF's headquarters have been the 18th-century neoclassical Hôtel de Massa on rue de Faubourg-Saint-Jacques in the garden of the Observatoire de Paris in the 14th arrondissement of Paris.

 Purpose and activities

 The society's purpose is to defend and promote the moral rights, legal interests, and social and legal status of all writers.
 It protects, considers, and proposes new rules and arrangements for the benefit of the community of writers.

 The SGDLF offers social and legal assistance to its members.
-It has facilities for the deposit of completed works, helping writers guarantee their rights as original author in case of a legal dispute.
+It has facilities for the deposit of completed works, helping writers guarantee their rights as original authors in case of a legal dispute.
 It organises various events and activities, including cultural exchanges with other countries.

 Twice a year, the society awards a number of prizes to published French or francophone writers in the categories of fiction, non-fiction, books for children and young people, and poetry.